Russia launches fraud case against backers of Putin critic Navalny

 Navalny, who rose to prominence as a blogger campaigning against corruption, was a leader of street protests that shook the Kremlin in 2011 and 2012.

-Last year he was convicted of embezzling 16 million roubles ($466,000) of timber in an unrelated case and sentenced to five years in prison.
+Last year he was convicted of embezzling 16 million roubles (276,612 pounds) of timber in an unrelated case and sentenced to five years in prison.
 The sentence was later suspended, but Navalny is now under house arrest and is barred from seeking office for years due to the conviction.

 In a separate case, he is also facing charges of stealing more than 30 million roubles from two companies, one of them an affiliate of French cosmetics firm Yves Rocher.